Gen Z's next battleground: lowering the voting age

-- Councilmember Charles Allen, a Democrat who introduced the bill last week, said lowering in a statement that the act would spur civic engagement:
+- Councilmember Charles Allen, a Democrat who introduced the bill last week, said in a statement that the act would spur civic engagement:

 - “We have no problem collecting taxes or fees from residents who are 16 and 17 – why shouldn’t we fully enfranchise them?”

-- Scott Warren, executive director of the nonpartisan Generation Citizen, which advocates for youth participation in politics and one of the main architects behind the D.C. proposal, acknowledged that the effort is largely seen as partisan.
+- Scott Warren, executive director of the nonpartisan Generation Citizen, which advocates for youth participation in politics, and one of the main architects behind the D.C. proposal, acknowledged that the effort is largely seen as partisan.
 But he stressed the fact that young Americans are increasingly registering as independent.
 "So we really see this as an effort to create long-term voter behavior," he said.

-The other side: Opponents argue teenagers aren't mature enough to make informed decisions and have argue that it’s a partisan push to get more Democratic voters in the rolls.
+The other side: Opponents argue teenagers aren't mature enough to make informed decisions and argue that it’s a partisan push to get more Democratic voters in the rolls.

 Yes, but: Little data exists on the political views of Generation Z, which constitutes those born after 1996.
 William Frey, a demographer at the Brookings Institution, said attitudes toward diversity, culture and gun control offer a glimpse of their thinking.